Skip to content

 # ensures that the GMM has the inclination to have the mean=signals.

-# TODO: I don't understand why we need to learn the mean?
+# its like a residual conection.
+I don't understand why we need to learn the mean?

 for ker in range(kernels):